OnikurYH/ImagePlus/README.md

 2. Install npm-gyp `npm install npm-gyp -g`
 3. Run `npm install imageplus`

+### Windows
+Windows version may not stable on this time

 ## Usage
 ImagePlus is a object oriented imagemagick API, you can easy to edit a image / SVG file.